View Source Unicode syntax

 C3.
 Mixed Script Detection

-Elixir will not allow tokenization of mixed-script identifiers unless the mixings is one of the exceptions defined in UTS 39 5.2, 'Highly Restrictive'.
+Elixir will not allow tokenization of mixed-script identifiers unless it is via chunks separated by an underscore, like http_сервер.
 We use the means described in Section 5.1, Mixed-Script Detection, to determine if script mixing is occurring, with the modification documented in the section 'Additional Normalizations', below.

 Examples: Elixir allows an identifiers like 幻ㄒㄧㄤ, even though it includes characters from multiple 'scripts', because those scripts all 'resolve' to Japanese when applying the resolution rules from UTS 39 5.1.
-It also allows an atom like :Tシャツ, the Japanese word for 't-shirt', which incorporates a Latin capital T, because {Latn, Jpan} is one of the allowed script mixings in the definition of 'Highly Restrictive' in UTS 39 5.2, and it 'covers' the string.
+When mixing Latin and Japanese scripts, underscores are necessary, as in :T_シャツ (the Japanese word for 't-shirt' with an additional underscore separating the letter T).

-However, Elixir would prevent tokenization in code like if аdmin, do: :ok, else: :err, where the scriptset for the 'a' character is {Cyrillic} but all other characters have scriptsets of {Latin}.
-The scriptsets fail to resolve, and the scriptsets from the definition of 'Highly Restrictive' in UTS 39 5.2 do not cover the string either, so a descriptive error is shown.
+Elixir does not allow code like if аdmin, do: :ok, else: :err, where the scriptset for the 'a' character is {Cyrillic} but all other characters have scriptsets of {Latin}.
+The scriptsets fail to resolve and a descriptive error is shown.

 C4, C5 (inapplicable)